Bart Simpson: Personality

 Bart's mischievous nature and Homer's often-negligent, incompetent behavior create a turbulent, volatile, and abusive relationship between them.
 Bart frequently calls Homer by his first name rather than "Dad", and Homer often refers to him dismissively as "the boy".
 Homer's short temper leads to cartoonishly-violent outbursts, such as impulsively strangling Bart.
 Marge is the more caring, understanding and nurturing parent, although she acknowledges that Bart is "a handful" and is often embarrassed by his antics.
 In the episode "Marge Be Not Proud" (season seven, 1995), Marge struggles with adjusting her parenting style after Bart is caught shoplifting; she becomes more distant to avoid over-mothering, which causes Bart to feel guilty and try to make amends.
 Despite his rebellious attitude, Bart occasionally endures humiliation to please his mother.
 Marge frequently defends him, understanding his complexity.
 She describes him as her "special little guy", saying, "I know Bart can be a handful, but I also know what he's like inside.
 He's got a spark.
 It's not a bad thing [...] of course, it makes him do bad things".

-Bart shares sibling rivalry with his younger sister, Lisa.
+Bart shares a sibling rivalry with his younger sister, Lisa.
 Although they often disagree—sometimes physically—they have a deep bond and care for one another.
 Bart often apologizes when he goes too far and recognizes Lisa's superior intellect, frequently seeking her advice about problems.
 He is a popular "cool kid" at school, and has many friends; his closest is Milhouse Van Houten.
 His influence on Milhouse is often negative, leading them into mischief.
 In "Homer Defined" (season three, 1991), Milhouse's mother forbids him from playing with Bart due to his bad influence; Bart is unfazed until he realizes how much he values their friendship, and Marge convinces Mrs. Van Houten to reconsider.

 Bart is a fan of the children's television host Krusty the Clown, and has stated that "I've based my whole life on Krusty's teachings"; his room is filled with Krusty merchandise.
 Bart helps Krusty a number of times, thwarting Sideshow Bob's attempt to frame Krusty for armed robbery in "Krusty Gets Busted" (season one, 1990), reuniting Krusty with his estranged father in "Like Father, Like Clown", and helping Krusty relaunch his career with a comeback special in "Krusty Gets Kancelled".
 Bart's initial confrontation with Sideshow Bob in "Krusty Gets Busted" sparks a long-term rivalry.
 The writers developed Bob as an intelligent, obsessive antagonist, inspired by the dynamic between Wile E. Coyote and the Road Runner.